Abortion in Ohio: Protests

+On July 5, 2023, Ohioans United For Reproductive Rights submitted over 700,000 signatures to the Ohio Secretary of State for their petition to get abortion rights on the November 2023 ballot, more than the 414,000 signatures required.

+Attacks on abortion clinics

 The first clinic arson occurred in Oregon in March 1976 and the first bombing occurred in February 1978 in Ohio.
 In 1978, there were three arson attacks and four bomb attacks on abortion facilities in the United States.
-All but two of these took place in Ohio.
+Of these seven attacks, all but two took place in Ohio.
 These seven attacks caused combined damage of US$800,000.

 In 1977, there were four arson attacks on abortion clinics.
 These took place in Minnesota, Vermont, Nebraska and Ohio.
 Combined, they caused over US$1.1 million in damage.
 By 2000, an act of violence had taken place at an abortion clinic in Shelby County, Ohio.
 On March 7, 2016, Rachel Ann Jackson, 71, vandalized a Planned Parenthood clinic in Columbus, Ohio, with the message "SATAN DEN OF BABY KILLERS..."
 She pleaded guilty to felony counts of breaking and entering and vandalism and a misdemeanor count of aggravated trespass.
 Jackson was sentenced to probation, with the judge citing her struggle with serious mental illness as a mitigating factor.

-Sanctuary Cities for the unborn
+Local ordinances

+In 1978, Akron, Ohio, passed a city ordinance that restricted abortion rights.
+Its provisions included requiring all abortions beyond the first trimester of pregnancy to be performed in a hospital; a doctor to inform the patient of the status of fetal development, risks of abortion, and childbirth and adoption resources; and a 24-hour waiting period.
+The ordinance was ruled unconstitutional by the Supreme Court of the United States in City of Akron v.
+Akron Center for Reproductive Health.

 The city of Lebanon, Ohio, in 2021 outlawed most abortions within its city boundaries and declared itself a "sanctuary city for the unborn".
 The Lebanon ordinance declares abortion to be "a murderous act of violence that purposefully and knowingly terminates a human life," and it outlaws abortion "at all times and at all stages of pregnancy."
 The only exception is for abortions performed "in response to a life-threatening physical condition aggravated by, caused by, or arising from a pregnancy" that "places the woman in danger of death or a serious risk of substantial impairment of a major bodily function unless an abortion is performed."
 The ordinance was adopted by a unanimous vote of the Lebanon city council on May 25, 2021.

 The city council of Mason adopted a similar ordinance outlawing most abortions within city limits on October 25, 2021.
 The ordinance also declares abortion-inducing drugs to be contraband and outlaws their possession and distribution within city limits.
 Violators are subject to punishment of up to 180 days in jail and a fine of up to $1,000.
 On December 13, 2021, the city council of Mason voted to repeal this ordinance.